 Renew Your Smile’s Strength and Function

 Some individuals suffer from extensive or complex dental problems.
-If that is true of you, we invite you to visit our practice.
-With empathy and concern, we will evaluate your oral health needs and design a treatment plan to help you enjoy a renewed smile.
-We may suggest that you undergo full mouth reconstruction in Kent.
+If that is true of you, we invite you to visit our dental office.
+With empathy and concern, we evaluate your oral health needs and design a treatment plan to help you enjoy a renewed smile.
+We may suggest that you undergo full-mouth reconstruction in Kent, WA.
 This customized treatment plan can address a range of issues and leave you with a pain-free, highly functional, and attractive smile.

 Why Choose Complete Dental Care for Full Mouth Reconstruction?

 - Highly Skilled Dentists